'

 Décor

-In the case of décor for international events, the key is to keep it simple.
+The key with event decor is to keep it simple.
 Use seating, lighting and branded visuals to decorate the event space rather than props and accessories.

 Brady Miller warns, “Many nationalities have particular affiliations with certain flowers.
 Chrysanthemums are a good example.
 Depending on where you are in the world, these flowers could be associated either with happiness or nobility or could be associated almost exclusively with death or funerals (many places in Europe).
 Something as simple as a white lily will have hugely different meanings with different audiences.”